antfu/antfu.me/pages/posts/new-ways-to-vue-london-2021.md

 ---
-title: New Ways to Vue - Vue London 2021
+title: New Ways to Vue
+place: Vue London 2021
 description: New Ways to Vue - Vue London 2021
 date: 2021-10-20T08:00:00.000+00:00
 lang: en